bbauska/meta-react-basics/README.md

 }
 ```

-Finally, you will modify the Game component to render the currently
+<p>Finally, you will modify the Game component to render the currently
-selected move, instead of always rendering the final move:
+selected move, instead of always rendering the final move:</p>

 ```
 export default function Game() {